Skip to Initiative for U.S.-China Dialogue on Global Issues Full Site Menu Skip to main content

 Julian Wang

-Through my participation in the Initiative for U.S.-China Dialogue on Global Issues Student-to-Student Dialogue program–and in particular, through my conversations with the other students from Peking and Fudan University–I’ve had the opportunity to hear the “Chinese perspective” on topical and theoretical issues relating to our nations’ interaction.
+Through my participation in the Initiative for U.S.-China Dialogue on Global Issues Student Dialogue program–and in particular, through my conversations with the other students from Peking and Fudan University–I’ve had the opportunity to hear the “Chinese perspective” on topical and theoretical issues relating to our nations’ interaction.
 The format of these dialogues explicitly encourages peer-level discussion, and to that point, I have found it easier at times to exchange ideas with conversation partners of similar ages and academic experience.
 Sometimes, however, I have felt that my Chinese counterparts do not hold so much of a disagreeing perspective, as a distinct one that is grounded in their own cultural and academic milieu.
 International diplomacy between equals requires cultural understanding, and I’m excited to bridge that gap during our in-person visit at the end of the spring 2024 semester.

 In anticipation of that trip, it’s worthwhile now to review and summarize some of the major topics of our online dialogues from last semester.
 Our sessions so far can be categorized as dealing with: competition over the Global South, cooperation over climate change, and lastly, deglobalization and development financing.
 Beginning chronologically, I’ll review some of the more useful and interesting results (to me, at least) from all three meetings.